Orcha02/holbertonschool-zero_day/0x03-git/README.md

 - How to create a branch
 - How to merge branches
 - How to work as collaborators on a project
-- Which files should and which files should not appear in your repo
+- Which files should and which files should not appear in your repo.